Bleed-Kernel/Bleed-Kernel/README.md

-# The Bleed Kernel by Mellurboo
+# The Bleed Kernel by Isabella Wilson
 An Operating System Kernel for x86_64 Processors designed as just a passion project.
 The Bleed Kernel focuses on modern hardware. however, has no interest in anything other than 64 bit.

 > [!CAUTION]